 We as humans spend a heck of a lot of time in a forward bent position in the lumbar spine.
 Examples include sitting and working on the desk/computer, sitting and eating, bending down to pick things up, etc.

 And we do this because it is VERY, VERY, VERY FUNCTIONAL!
-However, over time this takes a toll on our lumbar spine causing the disc to bulge backwards and typically to one side, left or right.
+However, over time this takes a toll on our lumbar spine causing the disc to bulge backwards.
 For more details on the causes of bulging disc, read this.

 But like I said, treatment for bulging disc does exist.
 The goal of treatment is to “milk” the disc back to center.